-There were no significant changes to the Board's Statement of Investment Policies, Standards & Procedures (SIPSP) during the year.
+The Board's Statement of Investment Policies, Standards & Procedures (SIPSP) was changed during the year to add a new unit fund, the Alternatives Unit Fund.
+There were no other significant changes to the SIPSP during the year.
 See our website, www.npf.co.nz, including the Board's SIPSP and the Scheme trust deed. for more information about your Scheme.